JaneJaneVL/ACDS/README.md

-# ACRCD
+# ACDS
-Accelerated by Coupling Randomized Coordinate Descent (ACRCD) Method Computer Experiments with number of iterations required
+Accelerated by Coupling Directional Search (ACDS) Method Computer Experiments with number of iterations required